msanvarov/nest-rest-mongo-boilerplate/README.md

 ### 👥 Support

-Nest is an MIT-licensed open source project.
-It can grow thanks to the sponsors and support by the amazing backers.
+Nest has been able to grown because of sponsors and support from backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

 ---